nconfrey/Seam-Block-SDK/README.md

 ### 🚧 NOTE: This SDK is in active development 🚧
 Development tools to create blocks for the Seam social platform.

+To see a more interactive demo of the Seam Card experience, [checkout this demo](https://seam-card-demo-459e.vercel.app/).

 ### What is Seam?
-Seam is the first community developed social network and social layer for web3.
-See more at [seam.contact](www.seam.contact).
+Seam is the first community developed social network.
+See more at [seam.contact](https://www.seam.contact/).

 # Developing Blocks
 This repo will contain everything you need to make your first block that will run on Seam.
 Under the hood, blocks are just React components.